Quinn Priester

-Charles Quinn Priester (born September 16, 2000) is an American professional baseball pitcher in the Pittsburgh Pirates organization.
+Charles Quinn Priester (born September 15, 2000) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates and Boston Red Sox.
+He was selected by the Pirates in the first round of the 2019 MLB draft, and made his MLB debut with them in 2023.

 Amateur career

 Priester attended Cary-Grove High School in Cary, Illinois.
 He played baseball and football, and was a member of the 2018 Cary-Grove football team that won the 6A state championship.
 He also caught a touchdown pass in the championship game.
-In 2019, as a senior, he went 8-2 with a 1.00 ERA, striking out 91 batters in 60 1/3 innings and was named the Illinois Gatorade Baseball Player of the Year.
+In 2019, as a senior, he had a 8–2 win–loss record with a 1.00 earned run average (ERA), striking out 91 batters in 60 1/3 innings pitched.
+He was named the Illinois Gatorade Baseball Player of the Year.
 He committed to play college baseball at Texas Christian University.